 On January 2, 1944 LST-454 participated in the combat landing at Saidor, unloading cargo including L-4A Grasshopper 43-29071.
-In March 1944 the landing in the Admiralty Islands then in April landed at Aitape and Tanahmerah Bay near Hollandia and in May 1944 landed at Wakde and Biak.
+In March 1944 the landing in the Admiralty Islands then during April 1944 landed at Aitape and Tanahmerah Bay near Hollandia.
+During May 1944 landed at Wakde and Biak.
 In July 1944 Noemfoor and Sanaspor on July 10, 1944.

 During the latter part of 1944 and early in 1945, the 454 participated in three major landings in the Philippines- Leyte, Luzon, and Cebu.
 All the resupply trips they made are are to numerous to mention.

 On July 1, 1945, LST 454 landed the Australian Army 7th Division at Balikpapan.

 Decommissioned on March 25, 1946 and officially stricken from the register on May 1, 1946.
 On October 3, 1947 sold to Patapsco Scrap Company in Baltimore, Maryland and scrapped sometime afterwards.